-We encourage people from all across Britain to come together as a community of designers, educators, learners and activists putting permaculture at the heart of a network of thriving communities.
+Our convergence is about encouraging people from all across Britain to come together as a community of designers, educators, learners and activists putting permaculture at the heart of a network of thriving communities.

-Our site, Hill End, is an activity centre with 65 peaceful acres on the outskirts of Oxford, described as "a place of possibilities" on their website.
+The site, Hill End, is an activity centre with 65 peaceful acres on the outskirts of Oxford, described as "a place of possibilities" on their website.
 There is camping, dormitories and lots of spaces to meet, share and learn, including some fantastic woodland.

-We're looking forward to building on what we learned from being there last year, to create an even better event for 2020. % of articipants in 2019 would.
+We're looking forward to building on what we learned from being there last year, to create an even better event for 2020.

 "A real diversity of speakers and talks.
 A nice mixture of theory and practice.
-A chance to talk to people actually doing permaculture."
+A chance to talk to people actually doing permaculture." - convergence 2019 participant.

 Tickets are available now